 Take a train to visit Château de Fontainebleau (included in the pass) or Château de Chantilly (also included in the pass).

 MORNING: Visit the Orsay Museum (included in the pass).
-Have lunch around the corner.
+Have lunch nearby.

 AFTERNOON: cross the Seine River to Paris 8 and admire Monet’s Nympheas at the Musée de l’Orangerie (included in the pass).
 Take a walk along the Champs Elysées and climb up to the Arc de Triomphe (included in the pass).